marzelwidmer/legacy-blog-marzelwidmer.github.io/_posts/2019/2019-09-18-spring-boot-k8s-configmap.md

                     url: http://jaeger-collector-jaeger.apps.c3smonkey.ch/api/traces" | oc apply -f -
 ```

-Better is you create a `ConfigMap` file and the you use the `apply` command.
+Better is you create a `ConfigMap` file and then you use the `apply` command.
 ```bash
 $ oc apply -f deployments/configmap.yaml
 ```